Pescetarianism: Early history

 Several orders of monks in medieval Europe restricted or banned the consumption of meat for ascetic reasons, but none of them abstained from the consumption of fish; these monks were not vegetarians, but some were pescetarians.

 Marcion of Sinope and his followers ate fish but no fowl or red meat.
 Fish was seen by the Marcionites as a holier kind of food.
 They consumed bread, fish, honey, milk, and vegetables.

-The "Hearers" of the ecclesiastical hierarchy of Manichæism lived on a diet of fish, grain, and vegetables.
+The "Hearers" of the ecclesiastical hierarchy of Manichaeism lived on a diet of fish, grain, and vegetables.
 Consumption of land animals was forbidden, based on the Manichaean belief that "fish, being born in and of the waters, and without any sexual connexion on the part of other fishes, are free from the taint which pollutes all animals".

 The Rule of Saint Benedict insisted upon total abstinence of meat from four-footed animals, except in cases of the sick.
 Benedictine monks thus followed a diet based on vegetables, eggs, milk, butter, cheese, and fish.
 Paul the Deacon specified that cheese, eggs, and fish were part of a monk's ordinary diet.
 Benedictine monk Walafrid Strabo commented, "Some salt, bread, leeks, fish and wine; that is our menu."

 The Carthusians followed a strict diet that consisted of fish, cheese, eggs, and vegetables, with only bread and water on Fridays.

 In the 13th century, Cistercian monks consumed fish and eggs.
 Ponds were created for fish farming.
 From the early 14th century, Benedictine and Cistercian monks no longer abstained from consuming meat of four-footed animals.
 In 1336, Pope Benedict XII permitted monks to eat meat four days a week outside of the fast season if it was not served in the refectory.

 The anchorites of England ate a pescetarian diet of fish seasoned with apples and herbs, bean or pea soup and milk, butter and oil.

 19th century to present

 Francis William Newman, who was President of the Vegetarian Society from 1873 to 1883, made an associate membership possible for people who were not completely vegetarian like pescetarians.
-Eventually in the 1890s Newman himself switched from following a ovo-lacto-vegetarian diet to a pescetarian diet, with the rationale that fish do not waste land space, are plentiful due to high reproduction rates, do not care for their young and have no parental feelings to violate and can be captured and slaughtered in ways that inflict minimal pain.
+Eventually, in the 1890s, Newman himself switched from following an ovo-lacto-vegetarian diet to a pescetarian diet, with the rationale that fish do not waste land space, are plentiful due to high reproduction rates, do not care for their young and have no parental feelings to violate, and can be captured and slaughtered in ways that inflict minimal pain.

 A 2016 book Seagan Eating promoted a seafood diet, which is distinguished from ordinary pescetarian diets because it discourages consumption of dairy and eggs.